ethanbradley/nihpc-documentation/docs/Applications.md

      mpi/openmpi/4.0.4/gcc-9.3.0+ucx-1.8.0
      mpi/openmpi/4.1.1/gcc-9.3.0

- We hardly recommend to use the OpenMPI compiling suite, it has been widely tested, and it works stable on Kelvin-2.
+ We hardly recommend using the OpenMPI compiling suite, it has been widely tested, and it works stable on Kelvin-2.
  The MPICh suite has not been so deeply tested, and it is not guaranteed that applications compiled with it will work on Kelvin-2.
  If you decide to use the MPICh suite, be sure to test your application before using it for production.